 - Tagliatelle is a long, flat, Italian pasta originating from the Emilia-Romagna and Marche regions of Italy.
 The name Tagliatelle derives from “Tagliare” which means “To cut”.

-- Lumaconi pasta is shaped like a snail shell and it comes in two textures: Ridged and smooth.
-You have to boile the Lumaconi, then stuff with cheese and vegetables before bake it into a dish called Lumaconi Farciti.
+- Lumaconi pasta is shaped like a snail shell and it comes in two textures: rigid and smooth.
+You have to boil the Lumaconi, then stuff it with cheese and vegetables before baking it into a dish called Lumaconi Farciti.

 - Rotini is an Italian pasta, which means “rotate” or “rotation.”
 Rotini is great for gripping chunky sauces and it can be substituted with Fusilli pasta.